khuonghoanghuy/Rhythmo-SC-FlixelControls/README.md

 Mostly based on [FNF](https://github.com/FunkinCrew/Funkin/), go check it out!

 > [!TIP]
-> The latest builds of the engine can be found in the [Actions](https://github.com/JoaTH-Team/Rhythmo-SC/actions) tab.
+> The latest builds of the game can be found in the [Actions](https://github.com/JoaTH-Team/Rhythmo-SC/actions) tab.

 ## Features
 * Modding System (using [Polymod](https://github.com/larsiusprime/polymod/))